noah-nash/docs/docs/database/ftl.md

 #### Data-dependent `additional_info` field

 The content and type of the `additional_info` row depends on the status of the given query.
+For many queries, this field is empty.
+You should, however, not rely on this field being empty as we may add content of any type for other status types in future releases.

 ##### Query blocked due to a CNAME inspection (status 9, 10, 11) {#additional_info_cname data-toc-label='Blocked CNAME'}

 If a query was blocked due to a CNAME inspection (status 9, 10, 11), this field contains the domain which was the reason for blocking the entire CNAME chain (text).

-##### Query blocked due to a REGEX filter (status 4) {#additional_info_regex data-toc-label='Regular expression'}
+##### Query blocked due to a black- or whitelist entry {#additional_info_list data-toc-label='Regular expression'}

-If a query was blocked due to a regex rule (status 4), this field contains the ID of the blacklist regex responsible for blocking this domain (integer).
+If a query was blocked due to a black- or whitelist entry, this field contains the ID of the corresponding entry in the [`domainlist`](gravity/index.md#domain-tables-domainlist) table.

-##### Other

-For any other query status, this field is empty.
-You should, however, not rely on this field being empty as we may add content of any type for other status types in future releases.

 ### Counters table